Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Add an integrated mesh layer/README.md

 1. Create an `AGSScene` object.
 2. Create an `AGSIntegratedMeshLayer` object with the URL to an integrated mesh layer scene service.
-3. Add the layer to the scene's operational layers collection.
+3. Add the layer to the scene's `operationalLayers` array.
 4. Create an `AGSCamera` object and set it as the viewpoint camera of the scene view.

 ## Relevant API